gitlabhq/gitlabhq/doc/development/code_review.md

   mentioning them; this will ensure they see it if their notification level is set to "mentioned" and other people will understand they don't have to respond.

+### Maintainers

+- Avoid merging bad code even if that means delaying the release of a feature
+- In the unlikely event that bad code needs to be merged, the associated MR should have a note from a maintainer mentioning that the code has technical debt and will be fixed by X date, otherwise the MR will be reverted.

 ### Having your code reviewed

 Please keep in mind that code review is a process that can take multiple